§7-14D-14. Awards and benefits for disability – duty related.

 (2) The disability is a result of an occupational risk or hazard inherent in or peculiar to the services required of members; or

-(4) In the opinion of the board, the member is by reason of the disability unable to perform adequately the duties required of a deputy sheriff, is entitled to receive and shall be paid from the fund in monthly installments the compensation under either subsection (b) or (c) of this section.
+(4) In the opinion of the board based on a medical examination, the member is by reason of the disability unable to perform adequately the duties required of a deputy sheriff, is entitled to receive and shall be paid from the fund in monthly installments the compensation under either subsection (b) or (c) of this section.

 (b) If the member is totally disabled, the member shall receive 90 percent of his or her average full monthly compensation for the 12-month contributory period preceding the member’s disability award, or the shorter period if the member has not worked 12 months.
 Any member retired under this subsection, or under §7-14D-17 of this code, on or before July 1, 2020, shall have his or her monthly benefit payment increased by $400.